June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Abbey and the cardinal talked back and forth for quite awhile.
 It's was hilarious.
 Also part of the brunch bunch was a very curious woodpecker that would peek

-around the tree every so often to see if the mean blue jay, that kept scaring everyone off including the squirrels, was still there.
-It was funny since the birds
+around the tree every so often to see if the mean blue jay, that kept scaring every off, including the squirrels was still there eating all the seed and peanuts.
+It

 Abbey's newfound love